qaumann/qaumann.github.io/_pages/talks.md

 ---
 ## Posters

 - **Q. Aumann** and G. Müller.
-Predicting near optimal interpolation points for parametric model order reduction using regression models, at _GAMM Juniors' Summer School on Applied Mathematics and Mechanics -- Learning Models from Data: Model Reduction, System Identification and Machine Learning_, 27 - 31 July 2020, Online.
+Can machine learning methods be used to create parameterized reduced models of vibro-acoustic systems?, at _GAMM Juniors' Summer School on Applied Mathematics and Mechanics -- Learning Models from Data: Model Reduction, System Identification and Machine Learning_, 27 - 31 July 2020, Online.